LiamPack/LiamPack.github.io/notes/linear_algebra.md

 Why would you care?
 For fun, suppose we're working in $\R^n$ and we have an alternating $k$-tensor at every point in space, i.e. a family
 $\{\psi_p\}_{p\in \R^n}$.
 Taking $n=3$ and $k=2$, this is analagous to
-having a very *very* tiny parallelogram at every point in space marking how much "k-volume" is being occupied.
+having a very *very* tiny parallelogram at every point in space marking how much "k-volume" is being occupied in a particular orientation.
 Why could this be useful?
 Imagine you have a two-dimensional surface in $\R^3$ and you'd like to know the surface area of the volume.
 In multivariable calculus, you learn to take a funny integral that looks something like

 \[\int_S || \frac{\partial f}{\partial u} \times \frac{\partial
 f}{\partial v}||du dv\]